faiz468/multi-class_text_classification_of_railway_complaint_tweet/README.md

 we used BERT transformer in our project.

 •	Distinguishes between complaints and non-complaints with an accuracy of 81% outperforming the baseline model.

-•	Further categorizes complaints into 12 predefined types to enhance query resolution workflows. [github]
+•	Further categorizes complaints into 12 predefined types to enhance query resolution workflows.

 •	Developed a dataset with 4,536 instances for this problem and employs the self made semi automated pipeline to label the tweets.

 We use a semi-automated process to label our dataset, take help of zero-shot-classification model, gpt and